JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 This plugin allows you to build plugins for IntelliJ Platform using specified IntelliJ SDK and bundled or third-party plugins.

-The plugin adds extra IntelliJ-specific dependencies, patches `processResources` tasks to fill some tags (name, version) in `plugin.xml` with appropriate values, patches compile tasks to instrument code with nullability assertions and forms classes made with IntelliJ GUI Designer and provides some build steps which might be helpful while developing plugins for IntelliJ platform.
+The plugin adds extra IntelliJ-specific dependencies, patches `processResources` tasks to fill some tags (name, version) in <path>[plugin.xml](plugin_configuration_file.md)</path> with appropriate values, patches compile tasks to instrument code with nullability assertions and forms classes made with IntelliJ GUI Designer and provides some build steps which might be helpful while developing plugins for IntelliJ platform.

 > Gradle JVM should be set to `Java 11` (see <path>Settings/Preferences | Build, Execution</path>, <path>Deployment | Build Tools | Gradle</path>)
 >